 Plane at the Leopold Sedar Senghor airport in Dakar, Senegal, with the African Renaissance monument in the background

-Senegal A reform-oriented and established democracy
+Senegal Dynamic economy and stable democracy

 Located in the extreme west of Africa, Senegal has a long democratic tradition and is politically largely stable.
 Since the country's independence in 1960 it has enjoyed uninterrupted civilian rule and has a constitution enshrining the rule of law.
 Senegal pursues active peace efforts and pan-African efforts, which makes the country an important stabilising force in the region and for the entire continent.